apple/swift-log/README.md

 For the system to work, however, it is important that `LogHandler` treat the configuration as _value types_.
 This means that `LogHandler`s should be `struct`s and a change in log level or logging metadata should only affect the very `LogHandler` it was changed on.

-However, in special cases, it is acceptable that a `LogHandler` provide some global log level override that may affect all `LogHandler`s created.
+However, in special cases, it is acceptable that a `LogHandler` provides some global log level override that may affect all `LogHandler`s created.

 ##### Emitting
 - emitting the log message itself